Overcoming Impostor Syndrome: Shattering The Glass Ceilings In Our Minds

 Taylor has stellar accomplishments from her one year of teaching, yet she struggles to draw confidence from them.
 She worries that she is not actually competent enough to navigate teaching advanced mathematics to 11th and 12th graders, despite graduating summa cum laude in mathematics herself.
 Taylor has been appointed by her boss to fulfill Ziad’s commitments despite there being other, more tenured math teachers at the school to choose from.

 When we don’t believe that we ourselves are the owners of our talents, abilities, and achievements, we develop anxiety and even paranoia that the world will eventually figure out that we’ve lied, cheated or finagled our way through life.
+Persistent limiting beliefs are a symptom of Impostor Syndrome.

 Symptoms of Impostor Syndrome